Post-OCR Document Correction with large Ensembles of Character Sequence-to-Sequence Models: Methodology

 Assuming that the sequence model is already trained, the next step is to use it to correct texts of arbitrary length.
 This can be done by splitting the document into windows with a length similar to the ones on which the model was trained and combining them with the strategies we describe next.

-\subsubsection{Disjoint windows}
+\subsubsection{Disjoint Windows}

-Disjoint windows are the most basic way to use the sequence model to process a string that is longer than the maximum sequence it allows.
+Correcting a document by splitting it into disjoint windows is the most basic way to use the sequence model to process a string that is longer than the maximum sequence it allows.
 In the splitting step, the string to correct is split into disjoint windows of a fixed length $n$.
 In the correction step, each window is corrected in parallel using the sequence model.
 In the merging step, the final output is produced by concatenating the corrected output from each window.
 To evaluate the method, the final output can be compared with the correct transcription using CER.

 It is important to note that this approach can be effective if the sequence model is well trained, but if this is not the case, it can be prone to a ``boundary effect", where the characters at the ends of the windows do not have the appropriate context.
 An example of this approach is shown in Fig. \ref{fig:disjoint}.